top of page

 PhD in Biological Sciences, Mention in Molecular Genetics and Microbiology, Pontificia Universidad Católica de Chile

 My lines of research are focused on answering ecological questions related to marine algae by applying molecular tools, including biochemical, proteomic, transcriptomic, and metabolic methods.
 Many of my current projects aim to describe the tolerance mechanisms employed by various species of algae under varied environmental conditions when faced with natural or anthropogenic stressors.
 The ultimate goal of this research is to understand the distribution pattern of marine algae within an ecological-economic framework and at local-regional scales.
 Another ongoing line of research under my direction is the use of marine algae compounds and derivatives (eg biochar) with nutraceutical functions and environmental applications.
-Furthermore, in recent years I have spent time working on the classical-molecular taxonomy of red algae, algae of particular economic importance for Chile.
+Furthermore, in recent years I have dedicated time to working on the classical-molecular taxonomy of red and green algae, of ecological and economic importance.

 Contact:lorettocontreras@unab.cl